US Visa for Nigerians: The 2026 Restrictions Explained

 3. "Wait and Prepare"

-These bans are political and often temporary.
+Travel restrictions can change with policy shifts.
 Use this time to build your profile:

 - Improve your financial standing (auditable bank records).